The 10-second takeaway

-For the quarter, gross margin was 42.9%, 260 basis points better than the prior-year quarter.
-Operating margin was 24.6%, 250 basis points better than the prior-year quarter.
-Net margin was 8.1%, 620 basis points worse than the prior-year quarter.
+For the quarter, gross margin was 38.4%, 20 basis points worse than the prior-year quarter.
+Operating margin was 16.2%, 20 basis points worse than the prior-year quarter.
+Net margin was 8.0%, 70 basis points worse than the prior-year quarter.

-Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Duke Energy is hold, with an average price target of $21.54.
+Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Duke Energy is outperform, with an average price target of $68.53.

-Can your retirement portfolio provide you with enough income to last?
+Can your portfolio provide you with enough income to last through retirement?
 You'll need more than Duke Energy.
-Learn about crafting a smarter retirement plan in "The Shocking Can't-Miss Truth About Your Retirement."
+Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Click here for instant access to this free report.